Codesk1/codesk_multicharacter_docs/README.md

 ## UI

-You are free to change colors, and choose if you wnat the Main Page in Configs/config.js
+-You are free to change colors, and choose if you wnat the Main Page in Configs/config.js -Edit the text and all information in html/infdex.html -Replace logo.png with your logo in html/img

 ## Support